10 Therapists Who Do More Harm Than Good

-Somewhere along the line, this therapist got the idea that what adults with attention deficit hyperactivity disorder (ADHD / ADD) need is a good rap on the knuckles and a serious time-out.
+Somewhere along the line, this therapist got the idea that what adults with ADHD need is a good rap on the knuckles and a serious time-out.
 You’ll know you’re in a session with a Disciplinarian when tasks are assigned to you, like homework, between sessions.
 Then come the rewards — usually in the form of approving nods and upbeat words, but I’ve read about adults being given or denied chocolate chip cookies in the context of this kind of therapy.
 What do these therapists think of us?

 Self-respect is hard enough to come by in our world, without paying some smug geek to beat it out of you.
 Shame is a lousy tool to use for ADD treatment.
 As far as I’m concerned, the last thing anyone with ADHD or ADD needs is one more person making him feel small.